 Is a current certified law enforcement officer required to complete a full academy?

-All newly hired Conservation Police Officers are required to attend the department’s 28–30-week Basic Training Program in Henrico, Virginia.
-At this time, there is no scheduled Modified Training Program for current Sworn Virginia Law Enforcement Officers.
+Yes, all newly hired Conservation Police Officers are required to attend the department’s 30-week Basic Training Program in Henrico, Virginia.
+Currently, there is no scheduled modified training program for candidates who are DCJS certified law enforcement officers.

 What is the basic training like?

-The Virginia Conservation Police Law Enforcement Basic Training Academy is approximately 28–30 weeks, contingent on the time of year of the start date.
+The Virginia Conservation Police Law Enforcement Basic Training Academy is approximately 30 weeks.
 Recruit officers are assigned to our Headquarters in Henrico, VA.
 The Department provides seven-day-a-week lodging at no cost to the recruit officer during their training period and a state vehicle for official use.
-Recruits are allowed to return home for the weekend, but must return to assigned lodging before the start of the work week.
+Recruits are allowed to return home for the weekend but must return to assigned lodging before the start of the work week.
 Academy courses are primarily delivered in the DWR headquarters training room in Henrico, Virginia.

 Most training days begin with an hour of physical exercise before arriving at the training room.
-These sessions include running, calisthenics, and various other workout regimens.
+This training includes CrossFit, swimming, and running elements.
 At the beginning of the training day, the recruit officer class assembles into formation, and a training staff member will conduct an inspection and share information regarding the day’s plan.

 Will I know prior to applying what counties are open?